HCS Score

 World Liberty Financial arrived with more political attention than almost any DeFi project in history.

 We ran WLFI through the full CoinStudy Halal Crypto Standard (HCS) methodology.
-Here's the complete picture.
+Here is the complete picture.

 WLFI fails the CoinStudy HCS Sharia red-line screening.
-Three red lines are triggered — Riba Exposure, Guaranteed Interest, and Synthetic Interest Products — resulting in an automatic Haram classification with no further scoring.
+Three red lines are triggered, specifically Ecosystem Riba Exposure, Guaranteed Interest, and Synthetic Interest Products, resulting in an automatic Haram classification with no further scoring.

 The political profile of the project's backers changes nothing about this assessment.
 The financial structure is what it is.